jberkenbilt/qfs/README.md

 multiple simultaneous updaters, but on a human timescale, it can protect against accidental concurrent use or detect if an operation failed before completing.

-The repository contains a key for each file in the collection under the specifid prefix.
-A file, directory, or link on the site is represented in the repostiroy by the key `localpath@type,modtime,{permissions|target}`, where `type` is one of `d`, `f`, or `l`, `modtime` is a millisecond-granularity timestamp, `permissions` is a four-digit octal value (for directories and files), and `target` is the target of a link.
+The repository contains a key for each file in the collection under the specified prefix.
+A file, directory, or link on the site is represented in the repository by the key `localpath@type,modtime,{permissions|target}`, where `type` is one of `d`, `f`, or `l`, `modtime` is a millisecond-granularity timestamp, `permissions` is a four-digit octal value (for directories and files), and `target` is the target of a link.
 Any `@` that appears in the path or link target is